k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 The **Broadway Flow** window includes the following elements:

 - Main flow area where Stages are added.
-To add a Stage, either click the big plus in the flow area, or go to the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) and select     .
+To add a Stage, either click the big **+** in the flow area, or go to the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) and select     .
 To add Actors to a Stage, click in the empty Stage area.
 - [Main menu](/articles/99_Broadway/18_broadway_flow_window.md#main-menu), which enables running the flow and executing additional actions like **Save as Actor**.
 - [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu), which provides Stage activities like **Merge** or **Delete**.
 - [Actor context menu](/articles/99_Broadway/18_broadway_flow_window.md#actor-context-menu), which provides Actor activities like **Add**, **Link** or **Export Actor**.